 - Once you shortlist the one that best meets your requirements, you can apply for the account with the particular institution

 - You will be redirected to the institution’s website where you can proceed with the application; alternatively, you will receive a reference number and the institution’s representative will call within two working days

 - The institution will process your application and open your account

 If you do not want to apply for an online savings account, you may visit the nearest branch of the bank to open one.
-Here is the step-by-step procedure to open an account at the branch.
+Here is the step-by-step procedure to open an savings account offline.